 Indeed, the art and animation of Pokemon XY is beautiful, that I was left dumbfounded and jaw dropped at the sight of the first episode.
 Granted, some characters look weird (for example Grant the Rock gym leader has hair resembling a crystallite), but most of the Pokemon designs in this generation could well be my very favourite, look at Scatterbug!
 It looked dull and boring in the official art, but in the anime itself it is one heck of an adorable creature.
 Look at Vivillion!
 It was majestic, almost unrivaled in its beauty.

-I always loved looking at animated Pokemon Battles, they are excited, and on top of that they looked gorgeous in this latest series.
+I always loved looking at animated Pokemon Battles, they are exciting, and on top of that they looked gorgeous in this latest series.
 Heck, even the usual Team Rocket motto looked gorgeous!
 The Pokemon Showcases are truly a spectacle to watch.

 I have nothing much but praise to the animation team, well done.
 This section alone makes Pokemon XY worth watching.